 #2: Not DNA Testing Your Puppy

 DNA tests for pets are such a new technology.
 Ten years ago, when I was involved in Labradors, breeders would spend $250 to test one dog for one single gene.
-Now, we have great options to test for dozens of diseases just $150.
+Now, you can test for dozens of diseases, physical traits, and even what breed your dog is for about half that.

 #3: Not making them sit and wait for food.